Jhon Montaño

-Jhon Franky Montaño Sinisterra (born 7 May 1997), also known as John Montaño, is a Colombian footballer.
+Jhon Franky Montaño Sinisterra (born 7 May 1997), also known as Jhon Montaño, is a Colombian footballer who plays as a forward for South Korean club Bucheon FC 1995.

 Career

 Montaño played with América de Cali, playing for the U-20 team and appearing for the first-team in the Copa Colombia in 2016 and 2017.
 He joined United Soccer League side Rio Grande Valley FC Toros in March 2018.
+In the second half of the same year, he joined Houston Dynamo FC.

 He made his professional debut on 16 March 2018, playing in a 1-1 draw with Saint Louis FC.